Hu-bert/ZHPEvents/README.md

 - management of user account
 - adding IsDeleted to events and reports for archiving
 - statistics from raprots and events
+- division of the project into: web aplication, core, services, view model.